souktha/souktha.github.io/software/qemu-port/index.rst

 easier than the earlier version for adding new target.
 I have actually done this with version *qemu-5.1.0* and found that the latest version is easier to port.

-The host PC is for building and running the QEMU to virtualize the h/w platform.
+The host PC is for building and running the QEMU to virtualize/emulate the h/w platform.
 For my case I use Linux x64 Slackware with kernel built to support virtualization.
 The PC BIOS should have virtualization enable as well.
+They may not be the requirements of the host platform for QEMU.

 QEMU
 -----